Axiologic/SwarmShape/README.md

 =====================================================

 Why another JS MVVM framework?
-  Simple, other JS frameworks are not elegant and powerfull enough:
+  Simple, other JS frameworks are not elegant and powerful enough:

 * minimal framework conventions, reduce boilerplate
-* very gentle learning curve to become effective (a few hours, days)
+* very gentle learning curve to become effective (a few days for beginner programmers without JS and JQuery experience)
-* few, natural concepts: bindable chains, watch chains from controllers, html views with bindings and specific attributes like shape-model, shape-ctrl, shape-context, custom attributes.
+* few, natural concepts: models, controllers, bind-able chains, watch chains from controllers, html views with bindings and specific attributes like shape-model, shape-ctrl, shape-context, custom attributes.
 * DECLARATIVE: produce disciplined, encapsulated code
-* is like Angular.js in some aspects but provides real MVVM (modify DOM not strings, extend HTML with controllers and atributes, mutiple views)
+* is like Angular.js in some aspects but provides real MVVM (modify DOM not strings, extend HTML with controllers and attributes, multiple views)
 * TYPED models using an internal JavaScript DSL.
 Offers dynamic view injection and better error handling
-* clear separation between models (bindable properties), views (declarative html) and controllers (allowed to modify DOM elements, implement bindings and custom behaviour)
+* clear separation between models (bindable properties), views (declarative html) and controllers (allowed to modify DOM elements, implement bindings and custom behavior)
-* inversion of control in a declarative way: automaticaly insert views in DOM using the type of the model
+* inversion of control in a declarative way: automatically insert views in DOM using the type of the model

 * dynamic controllers: dynamic view injection, you can have multiple views for a model using shape-context attributes